PipingSnail/ismyloginsecure/README.md

 IsMyLoginSecure started life as a way to automate the checking of various websites to check that the page linking to a login page was https and not http, to prevent man-in-the-middle attacks.

-It all started when late 2017 Liam Blizard noticed Natwest's http pages were linking to their https login page.
+It all started in late 2017 Liam Blizard noticed Natwest's http pages were linking to their https login page.
 Then myself and Troy Hunt, Scott Helme and many other people caused a lot of fuss and we got in the national press.
 Not that that was the intent.

 I then spent some time manually curating a list of banks, and after that lists of many types of organisations holding financial or health data, and whether their login pages were secure against man-in-the-middle attacks.